neelsmith/latin101/docs/assignments/unit1/pronouns/index.md

 ##  Written assignment

 In your github repository, create a file named `hw5.md`.
-Copy the English sentences into your file, and express the **highlighted phrases** with a Latin expression.
+Copy the English sentences into your file, and express the **highlighted phrases** with a Latin expression using nouns and adjectives from the [unit 1 vocabulary list](https://neelsmith.github.io/latin101/modules/unit1/vocab1/).

 1.